uncw-library/digitalmeasures-scripts/app/README.md

 docker-compose up --build
 # script is not running yet.
 The container is prepped & ready to run.
 # I usually start another terminal & leave this current one running in the background.
-# run inside container xml-to-turtle the program `python3 xml_to_turtle.py`:
+# run inside container vivo-data-update the program `python3 xml_to_turtle.py`:
-docker-compose exec xml-to-turtle python3 xml_to_turtle.py
+docker-compose exec vivo-data-update python3 xml_to_turtle.py
 ```

 Wait for 20 minutes for it to finish.

 To stop the python script: `docker-compose down` and `docker-compose up`

-To revise the app, (python script must be stopped, container can be running). `docker-compose up`  Then revise any file in the app/ folder, and rerun the `docker-compose exec xml-to-turtle python3 xml_to_turtle.py` command.
+To revise the app, (python script must be stopped, container can be running). `docker-compose up`  Then revise any file in the app/ folder, and rerun the `docker-compose exec vivo-data-update python3 xml_to_turtle.py` command.

 I like to comment out the function `hard_reset()` in xml_to_turtle.py after one successful run.
 Otherwise, the app is designed to delete all the data you pulled from digital-measures and then repull all that data.
 Pulling the data is the slowest step.
 Remember to uncomment it before pushing to production, as the process requires a hard reset of the old data in order to pull in the latest data from digital-measures.